 After they had managed to get what they were looking for it was our turn.
 He punched some things into the computer and hey presto, we were in!

-We were able to change our second night of caping to Indian Gardens campground, which is about a third of the way up Bright Angel Trail.
-Perfect.
-The itinerary for our Grand Canyon rim to rim hike was now set.
+We were able to switch our second night of camping at Cottonwood to a night at Indian Gardens campground.
+Indian Gardens is about one third of the way up Bright Angel Trail which was perfect for what we wanted.
+The itinerary for our Grand Canyon rim to rim hike was now set and looked like this: